Severe Thunderstorm Warning issued for Morris, Sussex, Warren by NWS - News Break

 Severe Thunderstorm Warning issued for Morris, Sussex, Warren by NWS

-Effective: 2021-06-21 20:55:00 EDT Expires: 2021-06-21 21:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-06-21 20:42:00 EDT Expires: 2021-06-21 21:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Frequent cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Morris; Sussex; Warren A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM EDT FOR NORTHWESTERN MORRIS...SUSSEX AND EAST CENTRAL WARREN COUNTIES At 854 PM EDT, severe thunderstorms were located along a line extending from near High Point to Budd Lake, moving northeast at 40 mph.
+Target Area: Morris; Sussex; Warren A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM EDT FOR NORTHWESTERN MORRIS...SUSSEX AND WARREN COUNTIES At 842 PM EDT, severe thunderstorms were located along a line extending from near Hainesville to near Oxford, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Law enforcement.
-This line has a history of wind damage in Northampton and Warren Counties.
+Several reports of wind damage have been received from Northampton County.
 IMPACT...Damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Newton, Montague, Hopatcong, Hackettstown, Mount Arlington, Franklin, Stanhope, Hamburg, Netcong, Ogdensburg, Sussex, Branchville, Andover, High Point, Lake Mohawk, Greendell, Vernon Valley, Green Pond, Pellettown and Allamuchy-Panther Valley.
-This includes Interstate 80 in New Jersey between mile markers 18 and 31.
+Locations impacted include Newton, Montague, Hopatcong, Hackettstown, Washington, Blairstown, Mount Arlington, Franklin, Stanhope, Hamburg, Netcong, Oxford, Ogdensburg, Sussex, Hope, Branchville, Andover, High Point, Lake Mohawk and Greendell.
+This includes Interstate 80 in New Jersey between mile markers 0 and 30.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov